-I have come away from this summer at Enterprise with so many new skills and additional knowledge that I would never had expected when I first applied over 6 months ago.
+I have come away from this summer at Enterprise with so many new skills and additional knowledge that I would never have expected when I first applied over 6 months ago.
 I first heard of the summer internship programme from my careers network at the University of Birmingham, where I am currently in my second year studying Economics.

-What appealed to me most about Enterprise was how I could still undertake a first class internship whilst still being close to home and spending time with friends and family who I don’t get to see very often due to university commitments.
+What appealed to me most about Enterprise was how I could still undertake a first-class internship whilst still being close to home and spending time with friends and family who I don’t get to see very often due to university commitments.
 The application process was exactly the same as for the graduate role, there was an online application followed by a telephone interview, a branch interview and then an assessment centre.

 When I first started working at Enterprise I wasn’t too sure what it would be like, but this summer has definitely exceeded my expectations.
-I have seen first-hand the responsibilities that come with running a business and in the process I have gained skills in customer service, sales, accounts and business acumen.
-These have provided me with great experience that will set me aside from competition in the future and will boost my employment prospects when I graduate.
+I have seen first-hand the responsibilities that come with running a business and in the process, I have gained skills in customer service, sales, accounts and business acumen.
+These have provided me with a great experience that will set me aside from competition in the future and will boost my employment prospects when I graduate.

 The one thing that struck me the most about Enterprise were the people.
 Everybody was so friendly and willing to help answer any questions I may have had.
 Each person in the company started off in the same position as a management trainee and hence happy to support and teach you all in the ins-and-outs of the business.

 I was given the same responsibilities as everyone else, this made me feel very useful and allowed me to jump into the role without hesitation.
 I experienced a huge amount of investment into my learning, from intense training at head office to frequent on-the-job training throughout the summer.
 I was given a programme to follow which ensured that I had a chance to experience each part of the business, from admin to sales targets and through to the accounting side of the business.